 - Rightmyer/Constantine initially claimed that the witnesses to his “magnet dance” were “two of the leading child psychologists in the country. . . .”

 - Subsequently , he identified the alleged witnesses to his “magnetic personality” as “two former colleagues of a well-known KPFK talk show host witnessed the episode. . . .”

-- Rightmyer’s political milieu is detailed in FTR #437 , one that caters to, among other elements, Charles Manson acolytes, neo-fascists and Satanists.
+- Rightmyer’s political milieu is detailed in FTR #437 , one that caters to, among other elements, Charles Manson acolytes, neo-fascists and Satanists, including networking leading in the direction of Michael Aquino’s Temple of Set.
 These are among the forces against which Mae struggled during her lifetime.
-His publisher is Feral House, headed by Adam Parfrey.
+His publisher is Feral House, headed for years by the late Adam Parfrey.
 The company was named by Parfrey’s friend and associate Boyd Rice , pictured above, right in his Nazi uniform.
 All one needs to know about Rightmyer’s professional cache concerns the fact that Parfrey–his publisher–employed the late Keith Stimely as an editorial assistant.
 Stimely had edited the journal of the Institute for Historical Review. ” . . .
 While in Portland, Parfrey (whose own mother is Jewish) hired the late Keith Stimely, an openly gay former editor of The Journal of Historical Review, the world’s leading Holocaust-denial outfit, to write Feral House press releases. . . .”

 - In effect, purchasing a Feral House volume would be supportive of the very forces Mae Brussell worked against during her lifetime.

 - Perhaps most tellingly, Rightmyer/Constantine also networks with supporters of the Warren Report, who attack its critics.